About Victoria's local ports

 Williamstown Maritime Precinct development

-Expected to be completed in early 2021, the framework will be developed in conjunction with the Williamstown Wave Surge Study currently being undertaken by Parks Victoria.
+This work complements the Sustainable Local Ports Framework funded in this year’s state budget and was developed in conjunction with the Williamstown Wave Surge Study currently being finalised by Parks Victoria.